jambonz/jambonz-feature-server/docs/contributing.md

 ## Getting oriented

 First of all, you are in the right place to begin hacking on jambonz.
 The jambonz-feature-server app is kinda the center of the universe for jambonz.
-Most of the core logic in jambonz is implemented here: things like the [webhook verbs](../lib/tasks), [session management](../lib/session), and the [client webhook implementation](../lib/utils/http-requestor.js).
+Most of the core logic in jambonz is implemented here: things like the [webhook verbs](../lib/tasks), [session management](../lib/session), and the [client-side webhook implementation](../lib/utils/http-requestor.js).
 A common thing you might want to do, for instance, is to add support for an all-new verb, and this code base is where would do that.

 This jambonz-feature-server app works together quite closely with a [drachtio server](https://github.com/drachtio/drachtio-server) and a Freeswitch.
 In fact, these three components are bundled together into a single VM/instance (or a Deployment, in Kubernetes) that we more generally refer to as "Feature Server".
-The Feature Server is a horizontally-scalable unit that is deployed behind the public-facing SBC elements of a jambonz cluster.
-The drachtio-server handles the SIP signaling, the Freeswitch handles media operations (including forwarding streams to Speech vendors and 3rd party code), and the jambonz-feature-server app orchestrates all of it via the use of [drachtio-srf](https://github.com/drachtio/drachtio-srf) and [drachtio-fsmrf](https://github.com/drachtio/drachtio-fsmrf).
+The Feature Server is a horizontally-scalable unit that is deployed behind the public-facing SBC elements of a jambonz cluster (the SBC is itself a separately scalable unit).
+The drachtio-server handles the SIP signaling, the Freeswitch handles media operations and speech vendor integration, and the jambonz-feature-server app orchestrates all of it via the use of [drachtio-srf](https://github.com/drachtio/drachtio-srf) and [drachtio-fsmrf](https://github.com/drachtio/drachtio-fsmrf).

 ## How to do things